Sirus12023/FuelTheft_backend_TEMP/README.md

 # Fuel Theft Detection Backend

-A professional Node.js/Express backend for real-time fuel monitoring, theft detection, analytics, and alerting.
+A robust Node.js/Express backend for real-time fuel monitoring, theft detection, analytics, and alerting.

 ## Features

-- Real-time fuel level and consumption tracking
+- Real-time tracking of fuel levels and consumption
-- Automated theft detection and alerting
+- Automated detection and alerting of fuel theft
 - Analytics and reporting for fuel usage
-- RESTful API for vehicles, sensors, and data management
+- RESTful API for managing vehicles, sensors, and data
-- PostgreSQL database integration via Prisma ORM
+- PostgreSQL integration using Prisma ORM
-- Automated seeding for development and testing
+- Automated database seeding for development/testing

 ## Prerequisites

-- Node.js v18+
+- Node.js v18 or higher
 - PostgreSQL
 - npm